willemcvu/leaf/README.md

 # leaf
-A command-line utility to control and view data from your Nissan Leaf, using Python.
+A very simple command-line utility to control and view data from your Nissan Leaf, using Python.

 ## Usage
 Clone to a convenient location, and add that directory to your path.
 Now: